Helping farmers + helping hungry families = the goal of Share the Bounty.

 MX Morningstar Farm and participants in WIC

-Ridgway Farm and OWL’s Kitchen in Salisbury, CT
+Ridgway Farm and The Corner Pantry in Salisbury, CT

 Square Roots Farm and Hoosac Harvest and the First United Methodist Kitchen Pittsfield